-The Hero´s Journey
+The Hero´s Journey (free booklet)

 Inspired by the mythologist Joseph Campbell´s monomyth of The Hero´s Journey, the author and pilgrim Phil Cousineau - in his book The Art of Pilgrimage – The Seeker´s Guide to Making Travel Sacred, divides the art of pilgrimage into seven archetypal steps, which each are divided into subdivisions.
 I won´t go further into them here, but in this article I will let these steps and subdivions form the dreaming tracks and songlines in the artwork of the pilgrim, and see them in relation with Campbell´s monomyth.